tanyaweaver/python-dev-accelerator/source/assignments/day11/scraper.rst

 parameters in each request, even if they have no values set.

 Your next job is to write a single Python function (``get_inspection_page``) that will fetch a set of search results for you.
-Here's the requirements:
+Here are the requirements for this function:

 * It must accept keyword arguments for the possible query parameters
 * It will build a dictionary of request query parameters from incoming keywords